selforganising/foundersandcoders/_posts/2014-04-30-regular-expressions.md

     \d            The same as [0-9]
     \d+           One or more digits
     \d{4}         Exactly four digits
-    (   )         Capture whatever is in parentheses for later use
+    [\w-]         Any alphanumeric character or an underscore or a hyphen (   )         Capture whatever is in parentheses for later use

 If you use more than one set of parentheses in a route then the captured expressions are passed in order as arguments to the handler.